nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Custom components
 Custom components are the building blocks of your HTML-based layouts and apps.
-You can loop them, render them conditionally, and they can be nested within other components.
+You can loop over them, render them conditionally, and they can be nested within other components.
 They can operate both server-side and client-side.
 Essentially components are HTML fragments that have a name and this name is given in a `@name` attribute:

 ```
 <div •@name="media-object"• class="{ class }">